santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-editcontext.md

 ## Notify value has changed

-If you want to update the UI if input value has changed you can call EditContext method `NotifyFieldChanged` with input as filed identifer
+If you want to update the UI if input value has changed you can call EditContext method `NotifyFieldChanged` with input as filed identifer.

 ```csharp
  public void Callback()